gprMax/gprMax/docs/source/examples_antennas.rst

 Results
 -------

-After merging the A-scans into a single file you can now view an image of the B-scan using the command:
+After merging the A-scans into a single file you can now view an image of the B-scan using the command see :ref:`output` and :ref:`tools<plotting>` sections:

 .. code-block:: none